jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Here are some of the benefits I perceive with [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) and [Behavior-Driven Development](https://jhumelsine.github.io/2024/08/08/bdd.html) (BDD).

-Many of these benefits are variations on the same theme.
-A failing test indicates an inconsistency between the test and the implementation.
-The variations listed below are the different contexts in which this can happen.
+Many of these benefits are variations on the same theme: __A failing test indicates an inconsistency between the behavior specification test and the implementation.__ The variations listed below are the different contexts in which this can happen.

 # Tests are Codified Specifications

 <img src="https://www.thebluediamondgallery.com/handwriting/images/specification.jpg" alt="Specification" title="Image Source: https://www.thebluediamondgallery.com/handwriting/s/specification.html" width = "35%" align="right" style="padding-right: 20px;">

-I’ve mentioned this several times in previous blog posts, and I’m sure I’ll mention it again.
-The purpose of tests is not to confirm the implementation, but to specify behavior.
-Taken from [Behavior-Driven Development]( https://jhumelsine.github.io/2024/08/08/bdd.html#behavior-driven-development):
+I’ve mentioned this several times in previous blog posts, and I’m sure I’ll mention it again. __The purpose of tests is not to confirm the implementation, but to specify behavior.__ Taken from [Behavior-Driven Development]( https://jhumelsine.github.io/2024/08/08/bdd.html#behavior-driven-development):
 > __BDD tests specify behavior for the [Software Under Test](https://en.wikipedia.org/wiki/System_under_test) (SUT), whose implementation is challenged and confirmed each time the tests are executed.__ The consistency between the behavior specification defined in the test and the observed behavior implemented in the code is confirmed each time the tests are executed.

 And in [What Is Behavior](https://jhumelsine.github.io/2024/08/20/behavior.html#what-is-behavior):